Can I buy a car anywhere in Canada?

 - Information on fuel-efficient vehicles from the Government of Canada

-- Consumers info from the Ontario’s Vehicle Sales Regulator
+- Consumer info from Ontario’s Vehicle Sales Regulator

 - Financing a car from the Government of Canada